Sedation Dentistry in Knoxville, TN

 While not a form of sedation, local anesthetic has many pain-relieving effects.
 It involves injecting numbing medication into the treatment area, ensuring you don’t feel pain during the procedure.
 Local anesthetists are often combined with minimal or moderate sedation for a comprehensive comfort experience.

-Sedation dentistry offers a range of benefits that make it an attractive option for many patients:
+The benefits of sedation dentistry make it an attractive option for many patients:

 Schedule a consultation with your dentist or oral surgeon to discuss sedation options.
 During this initial visit, you should provide a detailed medical history, including current medications, allergies, and any past experiences with sedation.
 From there, you’ll undergo a thorough dental examination to determine the necessity and suitability for sedation.